 Today’s article is intended for institutions in Ontario responsible for responding to FOI requests under either the Freedom of Information and Protection of Privacy Act (FIPPA) or the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).

 Often, an institution will receive an FOI request that is incomplete or unclear.
 It isn’t always easy to know what records a requestor might be looking for.
 In some cases, the requestor may know about documents that the FOI Coordinator who initially reviews the request isn’t familiar with.
-More frequently, however, the requestor is unfamiliar with what documents the institution may have, but the requestor has a particular topic of interest in mind and is seeking more information.
+More frequently, however, the requestor has a particular topic of interest in mind, but does not know what records the institution may have or how they are organized.
 In this case, the requestor might draft a request that is open-ended, vague or unclear, in an attempt to obtain records related to the topic of interest without having to know too much about what specific records are in the possession of the institution (or even whether any relevant records exist).
 In some cases, the request may be valid, but so broad in scope that it is unclear whether the requestor really intended to invoke the large, lengthy and expensive search that would be required the satisfy the request.

 In all of these cases, the FOI Coordinator might be left not knowing how to proceed.
 Simply ignoring the request is generally not a good option – the requestor might make a complaint, or even use the institution’s lack of response as a basis for filing a deemed refusal appeal to the Information and Privacy Commissioner of Ontario (IPCO).
 Fortunately, institutions have better options when an incomplete or unclear request comes in.
 Rather than ignoring the request or attempting to move forward with the request as written, it may make more sense for an FOI Coordinator to first attempt to either clarify or narrow the request.